InitialPosition/SimpleStreamTimer/README.md

 - Other small options

 ## Usage
 1. Download and run the program.
+You can find the downloads [here](https://github.com/Syrapt0r/SimpleStreamTimer/releases).
 1. The first time you run the program, a config file is generated.
 You can edit this file to change the timer's behavior.
 1. Start the program again after you edited the config.